An Instrumental Variables Framework to Unite Spatial Confounding Methods: Numerical example

-\makebox[0.98\linewidth][s]{Under each data-generating scenario, we flexibly estimate the truncated exposure effect } $\E(\ervY_i(\min(\ervA_i, 0.5)))/ \E(\ervY_i)$ using doubly robust estimation \citep{kennedy2017non} with six different confounding adjustment sets.
-The first approach (baseline) does not adjust for any confounders.
-The second approach (spatial coordinates) adjusts for latitude and longitude, following \cite{gilbert2021causal}.
-The third and fourth approaches represent our proposed methodology, decomposing exposure into small- and large-scale variation, such that the small-scale variation attempts to approximate the true instrument, and the large-scale variation is adjusted for as a measured confounder.
-Specifically, the third approach (IV-TPS) fits an unpenalized thin plate spline regression of exposure on latitude and longitude with $35$ degrees of freedom, and adjusts for the predicted values from this regression, drawing on \cite{dupont2022a, keller2020a}.
-The fourth approach (IV-GraphLaplacian) adjusts for the projection of exposure onto the smoothest $35$ eigenvectors of the Graph Laplacian, corresponding to the $35$ lowest eigenvalues, drawing on \cite{guan2022spectral, urdangarin2024simplified}.
+Under each data-generating scenario, we flexibly estimate the truncated exposure effect $E(Y_i(\min(A_i, 0.5)))/ E(Y_i)$ using seven approaches.
+Each approach employs the same doubly robust estimation procedure \citep{kennedy2017non} but adjusts for a different set of confounders.
+The oracle approach adjusts for the unmeasured confounder.
+The baseline approach does not adjust for any confounders.
+The spatial coordinates adjusts for latitude and longitude, following \cite{gilbert2021causal}.

+Our four proposed approaches decompose the exposure into small- and large-scale variation, such that the small-scale variation serves as a candidate instrument and the large-scale variation is adjusted for as a measured confounder.
+Specifically, IV-TPS fits an unpenalized thin plate spline regression of exposure on latitude and longitude with $35$ degrees of freedom, and adjusts for the predicted values from this regression, drawing on \cite{dupont2022a, keller2020a}.
+IV-GL fits a regression of exposure onto the smoothest $35$ eigenvectors of the Graph Laplacian---corresponding to the $35$ lowest eigenvalues---and adjusts for the predicted values from this regression, drawing on \cite{guan2022spectral, urdangarin2024simplified}.
 The choice of dimension $\lfloor 0.07n \rfloor = 35$ is motivated by recommendations from \cite{urdangarin2023evaluating}.
-The fifth and sixth approaches, IV-TPS+spatialcoord and IV-GraphLaplacian+spatialcoord, extend the third and fourth approaches by additionally adjusting for spatial coordinates to improve precision.
+IV-TPS+spatialcoord and IV-GL+spatialcoord extend IV-TPS and IV-GL by additionally adjusting for spatial coordinates to improve precision.
+Under the fifth confounding mechanism, where the relative scales of $A_{UC}$ and $A_C$ are switched, the IV methods instead adjust for the residuals instead of the predicted values.

-We evaluate the performance of the six approaches in estimating the truncated exposure effect through bias and root mean squared error.
-In general, we observe that the four approaches IV-GraphLaplacian, IV-TPS, IV-GraphLaplacian+spatialcoord, and IV-TPS+spatialcoord perform very similarly across the six data-generating scenarios.
-They each provide approximately unbiased estimates of the true truncated exposure effect, unlike the baseline approach.
+We evaluate the performance of the seven approaches in estimating the truncated exposure effect through bias and root mean squared error relative to the oracle mean.
+The four proposed approaches IV-GL, IV-TPS, IV-GL+spatialcoord, and IV-TPS+spatialcoord generally perform very similarly across the ten data-generating scenarios.
+Each estimates a truncated exposure effect with reduced bias compared to the baseline; in scenarios 1 and 4, the estimates are nearly unbiased.
 We find that spatial coordinates produces estimates with slightly smaller uncertainty than our proposed methods, but encounters larger bias.
+We highlight several takeaways.